 How can we tell when genius strikes?
-Exactly 39 years ago this week (on Friday 19 September 1975), the very first episode of Fawlty Towers was broadcast.
+On Friday 19 September 1975 the very first episode of Fawlty Towers was broadcast.
 And if anything can safely be said to define the word “genius,” it’s Fawlty Towers.
 In the case of the creation of Basil Fawlty, we have that rarest of luxuries.
 We can pinpoint when genius struck.
 We know the when, the where, the who, the how and the why.

 In his superb and invaluable book The Python Years: Diaries 1968-1979 (on pages 27 and 28, should you wish to seek it out for yourself), Michael Palin generously records the exact moment of the conception of one Mr Basil Fawlty.